MicrosoftDocs/sdk-api/sdk-api-src/content/davclnt/index.md

 ## -description

-This header is used by webdav.
+This header is used by WebDAV.
 For more information, see:

 - [WebDAV](../_webdav/index.md)